 There is greater diversity in the country of birth for LGBTIQA+ couples than for straight couples (Figure 9)

 By far the majority of my straight couples were born in Australia, with some coming from India, the UK and New Zealand.
+Often these couples will have relatives living here and decide to combine a trip down-under or across the pond with an opportunity to get married in front of their relatives.
+Others migrated here from their country of birth and have been living here.

-But the fact that these couples are determined to marry the person they love and who happens to be LGBTIQA+ goes to the importance of the institution of marriage in people’s lives and the significance of being able to be married, at least in their minds, when they return to their homeland.
+But the fact that these couples are determined to marry the person they love and who happens to be LGBTIQA+ goes to the importance of the institution of marriage in peopleโs lives and the significance of being able to be married, at least in their minds, when they return to their homeland.
 It gives them hope, as Harvey Milk said on more than one occasion.
 Some of these couples will use their Australian marriage certificate to help them migrate to a country where there is marriage equality and where they can live authentic lives, together.

 The risks for these couples are discussed in some detail in this e-book: Australia as a destination for your wedding.